Skip to main content

 console.log(address2.toRawString()); // 0:ca6e321c7cce9ecedf0a8ca2492ec8592494aa5fb5ce0387dff96ef6af982a3e

-Addresses come in three formats: bounceable, non-bounceable, and testnet.
-This can be easily understood by looking at the first letter of the address, because it is the first byte (8 bits) that contains flags according to TEP-2:
+Two flags are defined: bounceable/non-bounceable and testnet/any-net.
+They can be easily detected by looking at the first letter of the address, because it stands for first 6 bits in address encoding, and flags are located there according to TEP-2:

 import { Address } from "@ton/core";